 What is Pure99?

-So, Pure99 is HPLC chromatography for the hemp and cannabis producer, but what exactly does that mean?
+So, Pure99 is HPLC chromatography for the hemp producer, but what exactly does that mean?
 What benefits would a manufacturer have by using this in their own extraction business?
 “Pure99 is a scaled chromatography system designed to separate cannabinoids of particular interests,” Iwen says.
 “It’s a liquid chromatography system.
 What’s great about this is that a manufacturer would be able to use a combination of solvents in order to achieve a target separation.
 One of the things that is unique about a liquid system is that you have a certain amount of liquid consumption.”

 No scalable solution… until now.